TheTexta/obsidian-main/Biology/Ecology.md

 #biol111
-Ecology::The study of natural communities
+Ecology::The study of natural communities and how they interact with one another.